ibraim-gm/emacs-devtools/README.md

 Note that **all features are disabled by default**.
 To enable them, you need to edit you newly-copied `.emacs` and uncomment teh desired sections.
-The "requires" text of each feature is only informative;
+The "requires" text of each feature is only informative: everything is installed automagically as long as you have an active internet connection.
-[el-get](https://github.com/dimitri/el-get) is already configured to retrieve the required dependencies automatically.

 ### `general` (requires [eshell](http://www.gnu.org/software/emacs/manual/html_node/eshell) and [column-marker](http://emacswiki.org/emacs/column-marker.el))